adibarra/fintasy/README.md

   $ mkdir -p ~/projects/ && cd ~/projects/
 ```

-1. Now open VSCode.
-2. Click the green `Remote-WSL` button in the bottom left corner of the window.
-It has an icon with two arrows pointing at each other.
-3. Select `Remote-WSL: New Window`.
-This will open a new VSCode window that is running in WSL2.
-4. Now open the `projects/` directory in the new window.
+1. Now open another Terminal window.
+2. Type `code ~/projects` to open your new projects directory in VSCode.
+You can close this window after.
-5. Press `Ctrl+Shift+P` and type `Git: clone`.
+3. In VSCode, press `Ctrl+Shift+P` and type `Git: clone`.
 Select `Clone from GitHub`.
-6. You should now be prompted to login to your GitHub account.
+4. You should now be prompted to login to your GitHub account.
 Sign in.
-7. Type `adibarra/fraud-detector`.
+5. Type `adibarra/fraud-detector`.
 Select it, clone it into the `projects/` folder, then open the new folder.
-8. You will be prompted if you would like to automatically install the [recommended extensions](.vscode/extensions.json) for this project.
+6. You may be prompted about automatically installing the [recommended extensions](.vscode/extensions.json) for this project.
 Select yes.

 ## Run Project
 Make sure you are in the repo's root directory before running these commands (the one this README file is in).